• Skip to main content

 Smoked broccoli, smoked asparagus, smoked green beans, and even smoked cauliflower and smoked carrots are great if you're eating healthy.

-If you want something a little richer, check out our Sticky Smoked Sweet Potatoes to cook and serve alongside your electric smoker smoked chicken.
+If you want something a little richer, check out our Sticky Smoked Sweet Potatoes to cook and serve alongside the chicken.

-And if you’ve got leftover smoked chicken, you can always use it in our smoked chicken salad, delicious smoked chicken enchiladas, smoked chicken tacos, or just pull it and mix with some BBQ sauce for yummy smoked pulled chicken!
+If you have leftover smoked chicken legs, you can always remove the meat to use in our smoked chicken salad, delicious smoked chicken enchiladas, smoked chicken tacos, or just pull it and mix with some BBQ sauce for yummy smoked pulled chicken!

 Enjoy!